 In the same virtuous and strategic view, we advise our customers to use the same type of approach, ensuring the recipients proper information and rights.

-If the email address (or the name and surname, the charge, etc.) have been conferred by the subject, indicating them as contact data, the same action includes them in the exclusion of Recital 14.
+If the email address (or the name and surname, the charge, etc.) have been conferred by the subject, indicating them as contact data for their business activity, this precise action brings them in the exclusion of Recital 14.

 If instead (beyond the intentions of the transferor) you want to consider these data as referring to the "Natural Person", the right to treatment is assured by two other Law Statements: 47 and 70.